 - Accreditation: Higher Learning Commission (HLC); Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-- Expected Time to Completion: four semesters
+- Expected Time to Completion: Four semesters

 University of Nebraska Medical Center

 The College of Allied Health Professions, located at the Medical Center campus of the University of Nebraska in Omaha offers students the opportunity to earn either a post-baccalaureate professional certificate in diagnostic medical sonography or a BS degree in medical imaging & therapeutic sciences upon completion of the program.
-Graduates are also eligible to take the ARDMS credentialing exams specific to their field of study.
+Graduates can also take the ARDMS credentialing exams specific to their field of study.
 The program offers two specialty track options: general or cardiovascular.

 - Location: Omaha, NE